carltonj2000/amplify-nextjs-ex1/README.md

 # NextJs And AWS Amplify From Scratch Example 1

+Stop watched in the video after adding sign-in/out functionality.
+Wanted to go with AWS Amplify because of simpler user auth and db integration.
+When doing the tutorial discoverd the following.

+- the `aws ss login` user setup is complicated
+- the `npx ampx sandbox` command failed and solving the failure was not easy
+- setting up the 'cdk' setup in the cloud was non trivial
+- documentation to solve the above issues was sparse and difficult to find
+- the overhead for setting up aws user and the amplify software

+Bottom line was that the simplification of aws user auth and db integration was outweighed by the complication of setting up the aws tool, cloud and users.
+Where you lose out more with AWS is that the aws API and programming tool knowledge is not transferable away from aws and end up locking you into aws.

+So it is better to spend more time on user auth and db integration up front with "universal" tool and better documentation that spending time learning amazon specific tools and go solving not a well documented issues.

 ## Creation History

 The code in this repository is based on the following.